Cosmian/.github/profile/README.md

 The user API librairies are all prefixed `cloudproof_[LANGUAGE]`

 ### Microservice-Encryption
-The librairies are the building blocks of the MSE platform which lets you run ecnrypted code over encrypted data.
+The librairies are the building blocks of the MSE platform which lets you run encrypted Python code over encrypted data.
 Visit the [console](https://console.cosmian.com) for details.